plugbee/dslforge/README.md

 ## Contributing

 We actively encourage and support contributions!
-The entire code is open source under EPL licence, feel free to fork the repository and enhance the tool the way you want.
+DSL Forge is open source, feel free to fork the repository and enhance the tool the way you want.
 If you think the community can benefit from your changes, please open a pull request.

 ## License